 The tales are gritty, and may be thematically challenging for students, but this is a great read for advanced, older students who are comfortable with facing the oft-uncomfortable realities and injustices of life in Latin America.

 The constant discussion of “foreignness” and feeling like “the other” makes this a fantastic read for learners and future travelers.
-Each story is 6-10 text-heavy pages long, not too long and not too short for advanced learners.
+Each story is about six to 10 text-heavy pages, not too long and not too short for advanced learners.

 That being said, the length and difficulty level make these stories best suited for at-home assignments.
 The language is all about leading readers through a clear, straightforward narrative, so there is little romantic, poetic or lofty language to tackle.

 Who knows what your Spanish students need better than you do?
 Nobody!
-Storybird is a fantastic, user-friendly website which allows anyone to create their own, homemade short stories.
+Storybird is a fantastic, user-friendly website that allows anyone to create their own, homemade short stories.